Fall 2020 Fundamentals Decal

 The goal of this course is to surmount the steep learning curve of cryptocurrency.
 By the end of this course you will understand how cryptocurrencies work and the ideas, technologies, and organizations sprouting from it.

-Class Format: 1 hour of lecture per week, 1 hour of interactive discussion
+Class Format: 2 hours of lecture per week, discussion dispersed throughout lecture

 Prerequisites: This course have no formal prerequisites.
 However, blockchain is very technical in nature, so coming into this course with knowledge of computer science or cryptography will be extremely helpful, although not required.
 If you have any concerns about the nature of this course, do not hesitate to reach out to the facilitators.